fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 - create a task sequence to deploy that image
 - configure MDT to make it work with W11
 - customize the deployment environment
-- generate the LiteTouch image and then import it into WDS
+- generate the LiteTouch image (Windows PE) and then import it into WDS
+- finally, run a PXE boot on the targeted client to try and install W11

+### Deploying MDT on our WDS server

+- download windows ADK for the specific version of W11 you wish to deploy
+- download the windows PE add-on for ADK for the same version
+- install ADK
+- install windows PE
+- download and install MDT

 ---
 **sources**: